 Because of this, swimming not only provides physical exercise but also mental stimulation as your dog learns how to navigate different bodies of water.

-Of course, before introducing your Berner to water activities, make sure they feel comfortable with it first.
+Of course, before you get your Bernese mountain dog swimming, make sure they feel comfortable with it first.
 Some dogs may take some time to adjust to being in the water while others may never take a liking to it at all.

 As always, safety should be a top priority when engaging in any kind of outdoor activity with your furry friend.